Video Content Marketing: Strategy and Examples

 Got new features in the works?
 Or recently opened an office in a new country?
 Get your audience up to speed with a project highlights video!

 Your community wants to know what you’ve been up to.
-Project highlights or quarterly recap videos allow you to provide your followers with a bite-sized rundown of your company’s recent activity.
+Project highlights or quarterly recap videos allow you to provide your followers with a bite-sized rundown of your organization’s recent activity.

 On top of that, these videos are a great way to celebrate your employees’ hard work and give them the recognition they deserve.